pez57/rock-paper-scissors-lizard-spock/README.md

 * First Time Visitor Aims
     * As a first time visitor, I want to know what the purpose of the website is.
     * As a first time visitor, I want to know how to play the game.
-    * As a first time visitor, I want the game playe to be intuitive.
+    * As a first time visitor, I want the game play to be intuitive.
     * As a first time visitor, I want to be able to play the game multiple times.
     * As a first time visitor, I want to know the rules of the game.
     * As a first time visitor, I want to see the choice I made compared to the computer/Robot.